sunghok/sunghok.github.io/_posts/2017-09-12-breast_cancer_prediction.markdown

 ---
 !["Des"](/img/post/breast_cancer/title.png)

 Machine Learning Algorithms can be applied in many different areas.
-Not just Netflix’s or Spotify’s movie recommender engines or financial markets, but also in the areas where have big and complicated data.
+Not just in Netflix’s movie or Spotify’s music recommender engines, but also in the areas where have big and complicated data.
 Healthcare Industry is also where big data exist and have many problems to solve.
-Big companies like IBM(Watson) and Google(DeepMind) already have been used and developing and machine learning healthcare applications.
-There are also many young health care startups that use machine learning, such as Ayasdi, Nervanasys, Sentient.ai, and Reasoning Systems.
+Big companies like IBM(Watson) and Google(DeepMind) have already started applying and developing and machine learning healthcare applications.
+Besides them, there are also many young healthcare startups that use machine learning, such as Ayasdi, Nervanasys, Sentient.ai, and Reasoning Systems.

-Some current on going Machine Learning Healthcare Applications by the companies are Diagnosis in Medical Imaging, Drug discover, Robotic Surgery, Treatment Queries and Suggestions so on.
+Some currently on going Machine Learning Healthcare Applications by the companies are Diagnosis in Medical Imaging, Drug discover, Robotic Surgery, Treatment Queries and Suggestions so on.

 In this post, I am going to use two of Machine Learning Classifiers (Random Forrest & SVM) to build a simple model that can predict whether the patient’s cancer is benign or malignant.
-And I am going to use the Breast Cancer Wisconsin(Diagnostic) dataset.
+And I am going to use the Breast Cancer Wisconsin dataset.(Diagnostic)

-## **Prepare Data**
+**PREPARE DATA**

 Load the data first, and see what it looks like.
-As you can see it from the picture in the bottom, the datatype of target value that we want to predict "diagnosis" is not int.
-Since it is not number, change those two categorical values "Malignant" and "Benign" to "1" and "0" respectively.
-Then Drop any column with more than 50% missing values.
+As you can see it from the picture, the data type of target value that we want to predict “diagnosis” is not integer, but categorical values “Malignant” and “Benign”.
+I changed them into the numbers “1” and “0” respectively.
+After that, I dropped any column with more than 50% missing values.

 <pre style='color:#d1d1d1;background:#000000;'>data <span style='color:#d2cd86; '>=</span> pd<span style='color:#d2cd86; '>.</span>read_csv<span style='color:#d2cd86; '>(</span><span style='color:#00c4c4; '>"breast_cancer.csv"</span><span style='color:#d2cd86; '>)</span>
 <span style='color:#e66170; font-weight:bold; '>print</span><span style='color:#d2cd86; '>(</span>data<span style='color:#d2cd86; '>.</span>head<span style='color:#d2cd86; '>(</span><span style='color:#d2cd86; '>)</span><span style='color:#d2cd86; '>)</span>
 <span style='color:#e66170; font-weight:bold; '>print</span><span style='color:#d2cd86; '>(</span>data<span style='color:#d2cd86; '>.</span>info<span style='color:#d2cd86; '>(</span><span style='color:#d2cd86; '>)</span><span style='color:#d2cd86; '>)</span>